Alternatives for leftover yarn that aren’t knitting or crochet

 Ever wonder what to do with those tiny balls of yarn you end up with at the end of a project, as well as those little scraps you collect after cutting yarn tails that were too long?

-So here are five suggestions for leftover yarn uses, that do not require knitting or crochet!
+So here are some suggestions for leftover yarn uses, that do not require knitting or crochet.
+The ideas have been grouped in vague categories:

 Pom Poms